We Value Your Feedback

 Results and findings

-- Over 8,500 people have been referred to a green social prescribing activity during the programme from April 2021-March 2023.
+- Over 8,500 people were referred to a green social prescribing activity during the programme from April 2021-March 2023.

-- Interim evaluation findings showed positive improvements in mental health and wellbeing and strong engagement in communities experiencing high levels of social inequalities that affect health and wellbeing.
-The final evaluation report will be published in the coming months.
+- Evaluation findings showed statistically significant improvements in mental health and wellbeing and strong engagement in communities experiencing high levels of social inequalities that affect health and wellbeing.

 - 85% uptake of green social prescriptions when offered